-Headquartered in the breathtaking Banff National Park in the Canadian Rockies; where the appreciation for nature becomes a starting point for the company’s creativity and ecological initiatives and where the company has strong retail presence.
+Headquartered in the breathtaking Banff National Park in the Canadian Rockies, where the appreciation for nature becomes a starting point for its creativity and ecological initiatives and where the company has a strong retail presence.

-The Qiviuk Group / JCC has undertaken the goal of converting ultra-rare and fine fibres into the finest garments of the world.
+The Qiviuk Group / JCC has undertaken the goal of converting ultra-rare and fine fibers into the world's finest garments.
 This pursuit has taken its principals to remote parts of the earth, including the Canadian High Arctic, the land of the Muskox.

-The international notoriety has been critical in the success of its marketing strategy; with retail presence on Madison Ave New York and a network of wholesale customers that are prestigious manufacturers, designers, fashion houses and retailers, located in the major centers of the globe.
+The international notoriety has been critical in its marketing strategy's success, with presence on the world's main fashion centers, through its own locations and a network of wholesale customers that are prestigious manufacturers, designers, fashion houses, and retailers.

-This continued success was possible by the integration and collaboration with the Native Communities entrusted with these incredible resources and its governing bodies.
-In the process, nurturing sustainability and respect for the past, the ecology, and the people that manage it.
+This continued success was possible by integrating and collaborating with the Native Communities entrusted with these incredible resources and its governing bodies.
+In the process, nurturing sustainability and respect for the past, the ecology, and the people who manage it.

-Additionally the deep relation with the rich Andean textiles and crafts have played an important role in the procurement of its beautiful collections; by utilizing ancient techniques in parallel to state of the art technology.
-Bringing precious fibres such as the Qiviuk/t TM, Vicuna, Bison, Heavenly Suri TM and other to its fullest beauty and quality
+Additionally, the deep relationship with the rich Andean textiles and the quest for ancient American and European crafts have played an essential role in the procurement of its beautiful collections; by utilizing them in parallel to state of the art technology.
+Bringing precious materials such as the Qiviuk/t TM, Vicuna, Bison, Heavenly Suri TM and others to its fullest beauty and quality.

-A family business dedicated to the social, cultural and environmental endeavour of protection and rescue of diminishing fine materials and craft skills.
+A family business dedicated to the social, cultural, and environmental endeavors of protection and rescue of diminishing fine materials and craft skills.